 disastrous tenure of Hughes at RKO had begun when he bought enough

 stock to control the company in May 1948.
 A July 13, 1949 Variety article noted that the staff at the studio was breathing easier when Hughes became head of production, thinking that would put the near-dormant lot back into full swing.
 A July 27 Variety article noted that Malcolm Kingsberg, head of RKO Theatres, had finalized the theatre sale with Roger [sic] Pantages.
-It was noted that Pantages was bowing out of the theatre business but would continue to maintain an office in the building.
+Rodney's participation had morphed a bit since the earlier announcement.
+In the later story it was noted that he was bowing out of the operation but would continue to maintain an office in the building.
+Rodney died in 1986 with

 approved a plan to spin their theatres off as a separate company in